nicholasbishop/release-utils-rs/auto-release/README.md

   start with "release:", otherwise the commit will be ignored.
 * `--condition=subject` adds a condition that the commit message subject must start with "release:", otherwise the commit will be ignored.
-* `--execute` is required; this is just to prevent the command from doing anything if you run it locally by accident.

 [Account Settings]: https://crates.io/settings/tokens